theoderoy/jitkit-sbatu-poc/README.md

 SideStore-based Application Testing Unit

 ## what even is this
-proof-of-concept iOS application that automates JIT-acceleration with SideStore using the SideStore:// URL scheme with the latest pull-request build (as of Feb 10 2023)
+this is a proof-of-concept iOS application that automates JIT-acceleration with SideStore using the SideStore:// URL scheme with the latest pull-request build (as of Feb 10 2023)

 ### Requirements